dropzone/dropzone/readme.md

 - Chrome 7+
 - Firefox 4+
-- IE 10+ (Currently disabled.
-I'm working on it!)
+- IE 10+
-- Opera 12+ (Currently disabled because their API is buggy)
+- Opera 12+ (Currently disabled for MacOS because their API is buggy)
 - Safari 5+

 For all the other browsers, dropzone provides an oldschool file input fallback.